 Reorganizing assets and supply chains will create more resilience.
 In the aftermath of COVID-19, the intense focus on risk management across networks and supply chains will likely continue, despite the inevitable increased costs.

-In the aftermath of COVID-19, the intense focus on risk management across networks and supply chains will likely continue, despite the
+In the aftermath of COVID-19, the intense focus on risk management across networks and supply chains will likely continue, despite the inevitable increased costs.

 Companies should consider reevaluating their strategies, risk tolerance, and overall network footprint to address these risks.
 Their considerations may include how much excess capacity they will need, dual sourcing, and geographic diversification.
 Make versus buy decisions will also be impacted and will be dependent on the way companies evaluate their contract development and manufacturing organizations (CDMOs), such as weighing solvency risks, the amount of control they want to have, the need to choose partners based on diversifying locations and other considerations that balance cost versus risk.

 These shifts may have fundamental implications for contract manufacturing as companies reevaluate their strategy, supply chain, and distribution networks.
 There may also be growth in the demand for last-mile production/postponement and a gradual shift away from global supply chains to self-sufficient local supply chains.
 These changes may require sourcing strategies to evolve as there will be areas of limited supply in the short term—in categories such as sterile fill/finish and logistics/air freight—and fundamental changes in the long term as contract manufacturing organizations and supplier industries change and potentially consolidate.
 To adapt to this evolution, more agile and strategic procurement organizations may emerge.